Teresa Basler knows that when she drops her son, Anton, off at Miriam each morning, he is right where he’s supposed to be.

 Anton, a sophomore, is in his second year at Miriam.
 His parents knew his large public middle school was not meeting his needs, educationally or socially.
-They attended an open house for Miriam Academy and were impressed by the small size, the staff and the opportunities.
+They attended an open house for Miriam and were impressed by the small size, the staff and the opportunities.
 “This was our ah-ha moment,” Teresa says.
 “We left the decision up to Anton, and it was one of the best decisions we’ve ever made.

 She says she and her husband, Danny, were amazed at Anton’s first parent/teacher/student meeting.
 “He was so confident, happy and talkative for a teenage boy.
 His teachers shared with us how much change they saw in him from the start of school until November.
 I cried.
 It completely confirmed that we made the right choice for him and his future.”